-Are you struggling to follow the OMS programme?
+Are you struggling to stay on track with the Overcoming MS program?
 If so, you are not alone!
 Most of us, at some time or another, won’t manage to follow all the recommendations as fully as we’d like.
 We are human after all.
 But it is worth remembering that any effort that you make will be rewarded with good outcomes.

 Below are suggestions to get you back on track and links to further information that can support you in your goals.